-Outside Directors' Rela tionsnip with

-Name Designation Supplementary Explanation Reasons of Appointment
+Outside Directors' Rela Designation Supplementary Explanation Reasons of Appointment

-as of the Relationship
+- 10 as of the Relationship

-Independent 1
+Independent от от того того того г

 Director

-Nao Tsuchiya O - As a lawyer who specializes in
+Nao Tsuchiya 0 - As a lawyer who specializes in

-1vao 1 suciliya O

-corporate law, we expect Nao
+1140 Touchiyu corporate law, we expect Nao

 Tsuchiya to contribute high levels

 of expertise and experience for the

 management and supervision of

 our Company.

 Tsuchiya satisfies the criteria for

 independence prescribed by Tokyo

 Stock Exchange, Inc.; our

 assessments indicate there is no

 risk of Tsuchiya causing a conflict

 of interest with general

 shareholders, and we have

 therefore designated her an

 independent officer.

 Yosuke Nishiyama \cap Yosuke Nishiyama held an We expect Nishiyama to contribute

-1 OSUKC IVISIII yailia executive position at abundant knowledge and
+1 Osuke Ivisiiiyaiiia executive position at abundant knowledge and

-KYOCERA Corporation

-experience related to the electronic
+KYOCERA Corporation experience related to the electronic

 until September 2016; circuit board industry, cultivated at

 however, our Company's other companies, to the

 sales to KYOCERA management and supervision of

 Corporation amount to less our Company.

 than 0.3% of our Group's Nishiyama satisfies the criteria for

 consolidated sales for the independence prescribed by Tokyo

 most recent fiscal year; for Stock Exchange, Inc.; our

 this reason, our assessments assessments indicate there is no

 indicate there is no risk risk of Nishiyama causing a conflict

 Nishiyama's previous role at of interest with general

 KYOCERA Corporation will shareholders, and we have

 impact on his therefore designated him an

 independence. independent officer.

-Takashi Harada \circ - We expect Takashi Harada to
+Takashi Harada - We expect Takashi Harada to

-contribute experience in assisting
+1 anasiii 11ai aUa contribute experience in assisting

 management as an Auditor at other

 companies, and a deep

 understanding of our business

 through his time as an Outside

 Auditor at our Company, to the

-1 7

 management and supervision of

 our Company.

 Harada satisfies the criteria for

 independence prescribed by Tokyo

 Stock Exchange, Inc.; our

 assessments indicate there is no

 risk of Harada causing a conflict of

 interest with general shareholders,

 and we have therefore designated

 him an independent officer.

+mm an mucpendent officer.

-Toshifumi Kobayashi 0 - We expect Toshifumi Kobayashi to
+Toshifumi Kobayashi \circ - We expect Toshifumi Kobayashi to

 contribute abundant knowledge

 and experience of the electronic

 circuit board industry, cultivated as

 Representative Director and

 President at other companies, to

 the management and supervision of

 our Company.

 Kobayashi satisfies the criteria for

 independence prescribed by Tokyo

 Stock Exchange, Inc.; our

 assessments indicate there is no

 risk of Kobayashi causing a conflict

 of interest with general

 shareholders, and we have

 therefore designated him an

 independent officer.